top of page

 Sometimes, your weight plateaus because your hormones are silently working against you.

+Your body pumps out more insulin to compensate.
 Higher insulin levels signal your body to store fat, especially around the midsection.
-Weight gain contributes to insulin resistance, and insulin resistance, in turn, contributes to more weight gain.
+Weight gain contributes to insulin resistance, and insulin resistance contributes to more weight gain.
 If you find yourself in this loop, losing weight becomes extremely difficult.

 3. Inconsistent Sleep Habits